MeghanMcCrory/AGILE-PM-MM/README.md

   - PM to aggregate identified risks and dependencies and relay to team at subsequent meeting in week 2
 ---
 ### Meeting #5: All Hands Kick-Off
-- **Attendee information**: Tech Lead, Frontend Dev, Backend Dev, Design Lead, UX Researcher, Content Strategist, Other Internal Stakeholders, Product Owner, External Stakeholders, Client, Product Manager
+- **Attendee information**: Tech Lead, Frontend Dev, Backend Dev, Design Lead, UX Researcher, Content Strategist, Other Internal Stakeholders, External Stakeholders, Product Manager
 - **Expected Outcomes**:
   - High Level Project Overview
     - Introduce the goals of the effort